I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Lynch's camera work puts is in Merrick's position in the famous train station scene.
 We're the one that are being stared at.

-Lynch’s camera work puts is in Merrick’s position in the famous train-station scene.
-We’re the one that are being stared at.
+Lynch’s camera work puts us in Merrick’s position in the famous train-station scene.
+We’re the ones that are being stared at.

-I’ll stop here with the story, because such a collapse is also a picture of the moral collapse of the society.
-John Morris‘s soundtrack encompasses this world perfectly.
+I’ll stop the story here, because such a collapse is also a picture of society’s moral collapse.
+John Morris‘s soundtrack perfectly captures this world.
 The main theme chimes through the void, invoking a ride on a merry-go-round.
 We are constantly reminded we’re all bystanders in such tales.

-The movie was produced by Mel Brooks, but his name was removed so that people would not think of the film as a comedy.
-He’s the one that hired Lynch to do it.
-There is a touch of Lynch we know and cherish.
+The movie was produced by Mel Brooks, but his name was removed so people would not think of it as comedy.
+He’s the one who hired Lynch to do it.
+Surely for a reason: there is a touch of Lynch we know and cherish.
 Surrealist sequences depict Merrick’s mother and her death.
-The film starts with the close-up on the eyes of Merrick’s mother, a part of a photo Merrick carries with him at all times.
+The film starts with a close-up of the eyes of Merrick’s mother, a part of a photo Merrick carries with him at all times.
 A mother’s face stares at us the way we stare at the Elephant Man.
-Morris’s theme is interrupted by the stomping of the elephants in the background, taking over the screen.
+Morris’s theme is interrupted by the stomping of the elephants in the background, which takes over the screen.
 An elephant attacks Merrick’s mother in a silent horror scene, reminiscent of Teinosuke Kinugasa‘s A Page of Madness (1926).
 And the elephants are not what they seem.

 The surreal opening montage is here to remind us we're constantly performing the act of watching.